-The Church venerates these two apostles very profoundly; and raises them and honors them exceedingly; especially in the prayer of the partition” or “the division” which pertains to the fast of the apostles and to the feast of the apostles, which we pray during the holy mass.
+The Church venerates these two apostles very profoundly; and raises them and honours them exceedingly; especially in the prayer of "the partition” or “the division” which pertains to the fast of the apostles and to the feast of the apostles, which we pray during the holy mass.

-These two saints represent two distinguished kinds as regards the ersonality, the mission, and the style.
+These two saints represent two distinguished kinds with regards to personality, mission, and style.
 Each one of them has distinct characteristics.

 THE POINTS OF DIFFERENCE